 - Each party’s access to relevant information;

-- The amound of the payment or payments made or reasonably expected to be made to the attorney for the other party;
+- The amount of the payment or payments made or reasonably expected to be made to the attorney for the other party;

 - Any other factor that the court finds to be just and equitable; – 750 ILCS 501(c-1)(1)(A-I)

-As you can see these factors are really broad and in practice the judge will often say, “How much did the husband pay his attorney and how much did the wife pay her attorney?”
+As you can see, the factors the court can consider when awarding attorney fees are really broad.
+In practice, the judge will often say, “How much did the husband pay his attorney and how much did the wife pay her attorney?”
 The judge will then equalize the amounts.
 So, if the husband paid his attorney $ 10,000 and the wife paid her attorney $ 1,500, the judge would order the husband to pay the wife’s attorney $ 8,500.

 Other judges however have told me that they only they only award interim attorney’s fees to “level the playing field” which was the title of the amendments to the Marriage and Dissolution Act which allowed petitions for interim fees.
 This vague ruling seems to imply that once you have access to an attorney, that’s enough, and the attorneys can collect the balances of their fees at the end of the divorce (presumably from the marital estate).